Master of Finance (Corporate Finance)

 We have a quota for admissions.
 Early applications are strongly encouraged.
 Suitable candidates may be invited to attend admission interviews.

 - The six compulsory subjects of this programme have been included on the list of reimbursable courses under the Continuing Education Fund.
-These courses / The mother course (Master of Finance (Corporate Finance)) of these modules is recognised under the Qualifications Framework (QF Level).
+The mother programme (Master of Finance (Corporate Finance)) of these subjects is recognised under the Qualifications Framework (QF Level).

 - Classes are normally scheduled on weekday evenings or Saturdays.